Ash Hole Cavern: 20th century

 More pottery fragments, flint, and a Roman coin were found in the cave earth between 1965 and 1967.
 Most of the pottery was found to belong to the Bronze Age and was assigned to the regional Trevisker style of pottery (c.
 1750–1000 BC).
-It was discovered that the cave had also been occupied in Neolithic, Iron Age, and Roman times.
+It was discovered that the cave had also been occupied in the Neolithic, Iron Age, and Roman times.

 Numerous artefacts recovered from the cave are on display in the Brixham Museum, including pottery fragments.